Issue 34 • Week of September 4, 2022

 The poll results of the most recent National Defense Survey from the Ronald Reagan Institute, representing the legacy of a president who is remembered for strengthening our armed forces, found that Americans ranked the military last among desired areas for increases in funding behind infrastructure, education, and healthcare.
 In fact, a strong majority of voters in 2022 oppose increases in defense spending.
 Multiple studies also show that investments in soft power such as education far exceed the job creation potential of hard power through traditional national security.

-So, are we learning the right lessons from history and how can we nudge our policymakers toward better decisions in the future?
+Are we learning the right lessons from history and how can we nudge our policymakers toward better decisions in the future?

 Please sign up or sign in to continue